zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Trauma is perhaps the most avoided, ignored, belittled, denied, misunderstood, and untreated cause of human suffering.

+- Certainly, all traumatic events are stressful, but not all stressful events are traumatic.

 ##### Pooh-Bah, in Gilbert and Sullivan’s *The Mikado*